daniel-kun/kubedev/README.md

 ## Current state of development

-`kubedev` is in early development and used internally by Gira.
+`kubedev` is in early development and used internally at Gira.

 ## Synopsis